ukhsa-collaboration/covid-pass-verifier/README.md

 ## For More Information

-If you have further questions about the NHS COVID Pass Verifier please email covidcertstatuspmo@nhsx.nhs.uk
+If you have further questions about the NHS COVID Pass Verifier please email covidcertstatuspmo@nhsbsa.nhs.uk

 ## COVID-19 advice and information